-the industry - from Rajah Banerjee at Darjeeling’s legendary Makaibari Estate, the world’s first certified organic tea garden, to the Tinjure Cooperative in Nepal, one of the first community-owned tea production facilities in the Indian subcontinent.
-These progressive leaders serve as our mentors for our work in Kumaon, and we’re proud to offer their teas alongside the Kumaon ones in our collection.
+It became clear the Indian tea industry was ripe for reinvention.
+There was space for a new small-scale farmer model where farmers were the owners, and where quality was more important than quantity.
+To understand how to make world-class teas that could command a high enough price to benefit the growers, we partnered with renowned industry experts—from Rajah Banerjee at Darjeeling’s legendary Makaibari Estate (the world’s first certified organic tea garden), to the Tinjure Cooperative in Nepal (one of the first community-owned tea production facilities on the Indian subcontinent).
+These progressive leaders have served as mentors for our work in Kumaon and other rural mountain villages, and we’re proud to offer their teas in our collection.